 - A service integrator

 - One or more service providers.

-An example structure is shown below:
+An example service integration and management structure is shown below:

 An Example SIAM Structure

 When people talk about SIAM, there’s a tendency for them to focus on the process areas which we most commonly experience in IT, such as incident, problem, and change management.
 But its reach extends beyond these and the other traditional IT service management (ITSM) processes described within ITIL, the popular ITSM best practice framework.